-As you may know, this luscious green powder, as fine as the smoke of a cigarette (without the cough!) comes in many different varieties and myriad grades: from the cheap and chalky granules made with boiling water and stirred with a spoon to produce a late served in popular coffee shops all the way to the finest, most mesmerizing (and oftentimes elusive) stardust used for tea ceremonies held in purpose-built tea “huts” of the most minimalist of structures, buried deep in ancient Japan.
+As you may know, this luscious green powder as fine as the smoke of a cigarette (without the cough!) comes in many different varieties and myriad grades: From the cheap and chalky granules made with boiling water and stirred with a spoon to produce a latte served in popular coffee shops; all the way to the finest, most mesmerizing (and oftentimes elusive) stardust used for tea ceremonies held in purpose-built tea “huts” of the most minimalist of structures buried deep in ancient Japan.

-We recently completed a Kickstarter campaign to launch our new range of Matcha and discovered that a few Matcha sippers in the West demanded to know if the Matcha was “ceremonial” grade.
+We recently (at time of original publishing in 2015) completed a Kickstarter campaign to launch our new range of Matcha and discovered that a few Matcha sippers in the West demanded to know if the Matcha was “ceremonial” grade.

 Rightly so!
 We should have been clearer!